Rewriting Structured Cospans: An Application: An Inductive Perspective of Rewriting

-In the systems perspective, a grammar $( \X,P )$ can be thought of as comprising a topos $\X$ of closed systems and a set of rules $P$ stating how to simplify the closed systems.
-An important part of our construction involves decomposing a closed system $x$ into other systems $x_1, \dotsc, x_n$ that are somehow connected.
-Structured cospans provide a way to form these connections, hence why we want $\X$ to fit into that geometric morphism.
-Because our construction uses structured cospans, we need a way to represent a closed system.
-We turn a closed system $x$ into the structured cospan $L0 \gets x \to L0$ with an empty interface.
+In the networks perspective, a grammar $( \X,P )$ can be thought of as comprising an adhesive category $\X$ of closed networks and a set of rules $P$ stating how to revise the closed networks.
+For example, one might revise an network of resistors by replacing a series of resistors with a single resistor.
+An important part of our construction involves decomposing a closed network $x$ into other networks $x_1, \dotsc, x_n$ that are somehow connected.
+Structured cospans provide a way to form these connections, hence we want $\X$ to fit into an appropriate adjunction $L \dashv R$.
+Because our construction uses structured cospans, we need a way to represent a closed network with structured cospans.
+We turn a closed network $x$ into the structured cospan $\csp{L0}{x}{L0}$ with an empty interface.
+Note that here $0$ denotes an initial object in $\A$, and $L0$ is an initial object in $\X$ because $L$ is a left adjoint.